(2006) Gilbert Arenas Wins Shootout With Kobe Bryant, 60-45!

 “Some of the shots he took tonight, you miss those, they’re just terrible shots, just awful,” said Kobe. ” You make them and they’re unbelievable shots.”

-And he kept making them during his hot December that saw him average over 30 points and score 54 against Steve Nash two games after this one and 51 on Deron Williams later in the month.
+And he continued to make them during his hot December, which saw him average over 30 points and score 54 against Steve Nash two games after this one, and 51 against Deron Williams later in the month.

 KOBE & GILBERT

-The two scoring machines have had a lot of great battles against each other and in 2012 -- when most teams weren't willing to touch a free agent Arenas -- they almost became teammates.
-Lakers GM Mitch Kupchack met with Arenas during a private workout and Kobe Bryant was all on board to bringing Hibachi in.
+The two scoring machines have had numerous great battles against each other, and in 2012, when most teams weren’t willing to touch a free agent Arenas, they almost became teammates.
+Lakers GM Mitch Kupchak met with Arenas during a private workout, and Kobe was all on board to bring Hibachi in.

 “Sure,” responded Bryant when asked about the Lakers adding Arenas to the roster.
 “It certainly wouldn’t hurt, that’s for sure.”

-It never did happen but over the past four years, Gilbert has shared his fondness for Kobe quite a few times on social media.
+Although it never did happen, over the past four years, Gilbert has shared his fondness for Kobe on social media several times.
 The most known time is when he posted a lengthy instagram post explaining why LeBron will never be Michael Jordan or Kobe Bryant.

 As cool as it is to hear Gilbert show how much he respects Kobe’s game, it was a lot cooler watching him try to disrespect Kobe on the court.